-Lipid shell emulsification technique which stabilizes giant particles
+Lipid shell emulsification technology which stabilizes giant particles

-Water and oil separate rapidly when the size of dispersed particles are large, therefore it is general to make particles as small as possible (~50 μm) to keep emulsion stable.
-However, Shiseido established “Lipid shell emulsification technique” which can stabilize extraordinary large particles (maximum 4mm), Which is enough for visible.
+Water and oil separate rapidly when the size of dispersed particles is large, therefore it is common to make particles as small as possible (~50 μm) to keep emulsion stable.
+However, Shiseido established “Lipid shell emulsification technology ” which can stabilize extraordinary large particles (maximum 4mm), big enough to be visible.

-This innovative technique achieves an emulsion having a unique appearance the particles can be seen by naked eyes and also never-before experienced texture during application.
+This innovative technology achieves an emulsion having a unique appearance (the particles can be seen by naked eyes) and also never-before experienced texture during application.
 Another advantage of this emulsion is that unstable pharmaceutical agents can be stably kept in the solid oil shell.

 Multiple emulsification that dramatically changes texture

 Shiseido developed an “O/W/O type” emulsification technology in which even finer oil particles are engulfed by water surrounded by an outer oil phase, and put it into a product.
 Such emulsification is called “multiple emulsification”.
 We developed this technology by focusing on the fact that the stability increases when unstable pharmaceutical agents are contained in the oil particles located in the innermost part.
-For preparation, an O/W emulsion, in which very fine size of oil particle, is emulsified into another oil phase.
+For preparation, an O/W emulsion, in which oil particles of a very fine size are used, is emulsified into another oil phase.
 This technology achieved unique characteristics including the texture that dramatically changes upon application to skin.